5 Tips for Getting Accurate Podcast Transcriptions

 5. Choose the Right Tool for Your Content Length

-Different tools are optimized for different content lengths:
+Different tools optimize for different durations:

-- Medium content (5-30 minutes) — Watch for tools with length limits or processing caps
+- Medium (5-30 min) — Watch for processing caps

-Bonus: Repurpose Your Transcripts
+Bonus — Repurpose Your Transcripts

 Once you have an accurate transcript, use it for: